Learning in Structured Stackelberg Games: Introduction

-In this work, we ask how broadly this impossibility result applies and investigate the landscape of learnability in this setting.
+In this work, we ask how broadly this impossibility result applies, and we investigate the landscape of learnability in this setting.
 Specifically, we examine learnability in contextual Stackelberg games under an arbitrary, unknown mapping from contexts to follower types.
 This setting naturally captures domains where contextual data contains some signal that is predictive of the follower about to appear next.
 In wildlife protection for example, data from motion sensors and camera footage is routinely collected and used to predict the intrusion type \cite{s18051474}.
 Similarly in AI safety, different types of attack may be more or less viable depending on the domain the model is deployed in.
 We capture such applications via the \emph{structured} Stackelberg game model, which we introduce.
-In this model, we study the following fundamental learnability questions:\looseness-1